 - The organisation is a public authority, other than courts

-- The core activities of the organisation are centred on regular, systematic and large-scale monitoring of individuals within the EU region, like tracking of online behaviour.
+- The core activities of the organisation are centered on regular, systematic and large-scale monitoring of individuals within the EU region, like tracking of online behaviour.

 - The core activities of the organisation involve large-scale processing of special or sensitive data such as data of criminal activities, offences or convictions.